All Episodes

 I mean, come on, if I'm out of my body and I'm looking down at myself, possibly dead, I've got a lot more on my mind than what's on a clock or a laptop somewhere.

-Yeah, and certainly if anybody during any of those studies had had their consciousness Our vision, if you will, directed toward the target and didn't see it.
+Yeah, and certainly if anybody during any of those studies had had their consciousness or vision, if you will, directed toward the target and didn't see it, I would accept that as a significant negative finding.

-However, Art, exactly like you were just saying there, it is amazing the detail that people bring back.
+However, Art, exactly like you were just saying there, it is amazing the detail that people bring back, the resuscitation efforts.

 How often were they wrong?